CCB-SB/plsdb/README.md

 - **Villa et al.**: Replicon sequence typing of IncF plasmids carrying virulence and resistance determinants, L. Villa, A. García-Fernández, D. Fortini, A. Carattoli, Journal of Antimicrobial Chemotherapy, 2010, [paper link](https://www.ncbi.nlm.nih.gov/pubmed/20935300)
 - **CGE core module**: [repository link](https://bitbucket.org/genomicepidemiology/cge_core_module)

+## Notes

-The data processing pipeline makes use of the [PubMLST website](https://pubmlst.org/) developed by Keith Jolley ([Jolley & Maiden 2010, BMC Bioinformatics, 11:595](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-595)) and sited at the University of Oxford.
+This data processing pipeline makes use of the [PubMLST website](https://pubmlst.org/) developed by Keith Jolley ([Jolley & Maiden 2010, BMC Bioinformatics, 11:595](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-595)) and sited at the University of Oxford.
 The development of that website was funded by the Wellcome Trust.